Friz-zy/pyspaces/README.md

 ## Goals

-There is so many beautiful tools like [docker](https://github.com/docker/docker), [rocket](https://github.com/coreos/rkt) and [vagga](https://github.com/tailhook/vagga) written on go and rust, but no one on python.
+There is so many beautiful tools like [docker](https://github.com/docker/docker), [rocket](https://github.com/coreos/rkt) and [vagga](https://github.com/tailhook/vagga) written in go and rust, but none in python.
-I think that is because there is no easy way to works with linux namespaces on python:
+I think that is because there is no easy way to work with linux namespaces in python:

-* you can use [asylum](https://pypi.python.org/pypi/asylum/0.4.1) - project that looks like dead and with codebase hosted not on mainstream hub like github
+* you can use [asylum](https://pypi.python.org/pypi/asylum/0.4.1) - a project that looks dead and with a codebase hosted not on mainstream hub like github
-* or you can use [python-libvirt](https://pypi.python.org/pypi/libvirt-python/1.2.13) bindings with big layer of abstraction
+* or you can use the [python-libvirt](https://pypi.python.org/pypi/libvirt-python/1.2.13) bindings with a big layer of abstraction
-* or just use native glibc library with ctypes
+* or just use the native glibc library with ctypes
-* otherwise subprocess.Popen your choice
+* otherwise subprocess.Popen -- your choice

-I want to change it: i want to create native python bindings to glibc with interface of python multiprocessing.Process.
+I want to change this: I want to create native python bindings to glibc with interface of python multiprocessing.Process.

 PS: you can look at [python-nsenter](https://github.com/zalando/python-nsenter) too, it's looks awesome.